HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 a new class named *OpenXmlViewCommand* in the *XmlViewAddin* namespace.

-* By definition, each class that has the menu item functionality must inherit from the *ICommand* interface of SD.
+* By definition, each class that has the menu item functionality must inherit from the *ICommand* interface of SharpDevelop.
 We have created a set of more convenient wrappers which are not mandatory to use.
 In this case we use the *UttBaseWpfCommand* implementation class for the *ICommand* interface as the base class for our command.
 To do this we have to reference the following dlls: ```ICSharpCode.Core.dll``` and ```HP.Utt.Core.dll``` from *%LR_DIR%\bin* and ```PresentationCore``` from the GAC.
 Remember to set the "Copy local" property to ```false``` since we compile into the LoadRunner directory anyway.